grafana/tempo/docs/tempo/website/grafana-agent/service-graphs.md

 ## Quickstart

-Service graphs are generated in the Grafana Agent and pushed to a metrics storage.
+Service graphs are generated in the Grafana Agent and pushed to a prometheus compatible backend.
 Then, they can be represented in Grafana as a graph.
 You will need those components to fully use service graphs.